Mental Health Counselor

 Application Instructions and Requested Documents: Applicants should submit their application materials via Westernís online application http://www.wwu.edu/hrjobs/

-Complete applications require: (1) a letter of application that must specifically address the listed job qualifications, (2) a current vita, and (3) three letters of reference (2 references must be able to speak in some detail about the applicantís clinical skills and expertise
+Complete applications require: (1) a letter of application that must specifically address the listed job qualifications, (2) a current vita, and (3) names and contact information for three professional reference (2 references must be able to speak in some detail about the applicantís clinical skills and expertise

 When inquiring or applying for this job opening, please also reference AcademicCareers.com